Inflow & Infiltration Elimination Program

 This additional volume of water imposes an unnecessary burden on the city treatment facility.
 Elimination or reduction of this excess water in the collection system will help remove one of the causes for sewage overflows in the City and reduce the cost of sewage treatment.
 For instance, when excessive rainwater enters the system it may result in sewage overflows from manholes into the streets or even has the potential to backup into homes.
 The fix is to find and eliminate areas where I&I creates such problems, and one of those methods is smoke testing.

-In October 2018, the city will begin smoke testing the entire system of sewer collection basins throughout downtown and areas of Lincolnville.
-View the project information flyer (PDF) and maps of the affected areas (PDF).
+The city will begin smoke testing the entire system of sewer collection basins outside of the city in St. Johns County starting in November 2020.
+View a sample project information flyer (PDF) and a map of the current testing area .

 As simple as it seems, one of the most effective ways to find leaks or unintended pipe connections is to push smoke through specific sections of the sewer system and identify where it exits.
 In this case, where your see smoke is not a fire, it is a potential source of I&I.